 - Smoky Bacon Macaroni and Cheese – Gooey bacon mac and cheese

 Share Some Love ❤️

 - 1 lb potatoes

 - 2 large onions

-- Cut up veggies, into 2-3 inch chunks, season them with salt and pepper.
-Place them on the sides of the baking pan, leaving the space in the center for the turkey.
+- Cut up the veggies into chunks and season them with salt and pepper.
+Assemble them throughout the baking pan, leaving space in the center to nestle the turkey.

-- Prepare seasoning marinade by combining mayonnaise, salt, pepper and pressed garlic together.
+- Whisk the mayonnaise, salt, pepper, and pressed garlic together.